-- C. Prohibited sexual harassment includes, but is not limited to, requests for sexual favors, and other verbal, visual or physical conduct of a sexual nature when - Submission to the conduct is explicitly or implicitly made a term or condition of an individual's employment, academic status, or progress. - 2.
-Submission to or rejection of the conduct by an individual is used as the basis for employment or academic decisions affecting the individual. - The conduct has the purpose or effect of having a negative impact on the individual's academic performance or employment, unreasonably interfering with the individual's education or employment, or creating an intimidating, hostile, or offensive educational or employment environment. - 4.
-Submission to or rejection of the conduct by the individual is used as the basis for any decision affecting the individual regarding any term or condition of employment, employment or academic benefits, or services, honors, programs, or activities available at or through the school. - D. Types of conduct which are prohibited in the District and which may constitute sexual harassment include, but are not limited to - 1.
-Graphic verbal comments about an individual's body or appearance. - 2.
-Sexual jokes, notes, stories, drawings, pictures or gestures. - 3.
-Sexual slurs, leering, threats, abusive words, derogatory comments or sexually degrading descriptions. - 4.
-Unwelcome sexual flirtations or propositions for sexual activity or unwelcome demands for sexual favors, including but not limited to repeated unwelcome requests for dates. - 5.
-Spreading sexual rumors. - 6.
-Touching an individual's body or clothes (including one's own) in a sexual way, including, but not limited to, grabbing, brushing against, patting, pinching, bumping, rubbing, kissing, and fondling. - 7.
-Cornering or blocking normal movements.
+Prohibited sexual harassment includes, but is not limited to, requests for sexual favors, and other verbal, visual or physical conduct of a sexual nature when

+- Submission to the conduct is explicitly or implicitly made a term or condition of an individual's employment, academic status, or progress. - Submission to or rejection of the conduct by an individual is used as the basis for employment or academic decisions affecting the individual. - The conduct has the purpose or effect of having a negative impact on the individual's academic performance or employment, unreasonably interfering with the individual's education or employment, or creating an intimidating, hostile, or offensive educational or employment environment. - Submission to or rejection of the conduct by the individual is used as the basis for any decision affecting the individual regarding any term or condition of employment, employment or academic benefits, or services, honors, programs, or activities available at or through the school.

+Types of conduct which are prohibited in the District and which may constitute sexual harassment include, but are not limited to:

+- Graphic verbal comments about an individual's body or appearance. - Sexual jokes, notes, stories, drawings, pictures or gestures. - Sexual slurs, leering, threats, abusive words, derogatory comments or sexually degrading descriptions. - Unwelcome sexual flirtations or propositions for sexual activity or unwelcome demands for sexual favors, including but not limited to repeated unwelcome requests for dates.